IrvingZha0/lab-bcos/docs/AMOP/README.md

 </bean>
 ```

-Proxy configuration, If there is a DMZ:
+Proxy configuration(if there is a DMZ):
 ```xml

 <?xml version="1.0" encoding="UTF-8" ?>